Fighting High Property Tax for over 30 Years!

 • Your property value this year – showing the market value and the assessed value.

-The TRIM NOTICE also puts you on notice that if you do not agree with the Property Appraiser’s valuation, then you can initiate your Florida Statutory right to challenge your assessed value. (delete word ADD) Usually, the petition filing deadline is approximately 25 days from your receipt of this notice.
-In Palm Beach County the filing deadline is on or about September 15th and in Miami-Dade and Broward counties, the petition filing deadline is on or about September 18th.
-The filing deadline is stated on your TRIM NOTICE.
+The TRIM NOTICE also puts you on notice that if you do not agree with the Property Appraiser’s valuation, then you can initiate your Florida Statutory right to challenge your assessed value.
+Usually, the petition filing deadline is approximately 25 days from your receipt of this notice.

 ONCE YOU FILE YOUR PETITION:

-The Special Magistrate allots approximately 15-20 minutes for each case.
+At the hearing the Special Magistrate allots approximately 15-20 minutes for each case.
 He or she will conclude the hearing and will make a decision and notify you or your agent in approximately 2-3 weeks.
-A Special Magistrate Findings of Facts And Conclusion of Law with the decision on relief or not will be sent to the property owner or the property owner’s representative (who ever is on record for filing the petition).
+The Magistrate will issue through the Value Adjustment Board a document titled ‘DECISION OF THE VALUE ADJUSTMENT BOARD – VALUE PETITION.
+This document will describe in detail which values are lowered and how he arrived at his conclusion and what kind of tax relief is appropriate.
+This document is the magistrate’s decision on relief (granted) or no relief (denied) This document will be sent to the property owner or the property owner’s representative (whoever is on record for filing the petition). with the decision on relief or not will be sent to the property owner or the property owner’s representative (whoever is on record for filing the petition).

 CONCLUSIONS OF LAW AS PER FLA.
 STATUTE SECTION 193.011